kljp/sage/README.md

 $ hostip=<ip> port=<port> rank=<rank> ./run.sh
 ```

-## Benchmark results
-We provide raw data of benchmark results used in our paper.
-You can find the raw data from [here](https://github.com/kljp/topk_results/tree/master/parser_sage).
-All figures and tables presenting benchmark results in our paper are based on the provided raw data.

 ## Acknowledgements

 Most of code except [SAGE](https://github.com/kljp/sage) implementation is provided by previous works.
 If you use the code, please cite the following papers also.